📌 Read in / Lire en : Français (French)

 Equip yourself with your flippers, mask, and snorkel, as well as your wetsuit (for the more cautious), for a little underwater Corsican adventure.
 Objective: discover the depths of the Isle of Beauty and admire the diversity of the plant and animal life found there and to which you would not usually have access.
-If you are struggling to choose a diving spot, take a look at areas such as the Gulf of Sagone, the Lavezzi Islands, or the Gulf of Porto.
+If you are struggling to choose a diving spot, have a look at areas such as the Gulf of Sagone, the Lavezzi Islands, or the Gulf of Porto.

 If you have already heard of beaches like Palombaggia and its stretch of sand surrounded by pine trees, or even Santa Giulia, whose waters are reminiscent of those of a lagoon, well, know that these beaches are just some of the many natural tourist attractions of Porto-Vecchio, the charming port city located in the south-east of Corsica, north of Bonifacio.

-Adventure seekers can explore the surrounding mountains by hiking or mountain biking, admiring breath-taking panoramas of the sea and nearby islands.
-The citadel of Porto-Vecchio, built in the 17th century, offers an insight into the history of the city and a breath-taking view of the port and the sea.
+Adventure seekers can explore the surrounding mountains by hiking or mountain biking, admiring breathtaking panoramas of the sea and nearby islands.
+The citadel of Porto-Vecchio, built in the 17th century, offers an insight into the history of the city and a breathtaking view of the port and the sea.
 Finally, a boat trip to discover the Lavezzi islands and the colourful seabed is an experience not to be missed for lovers of nature and scuba diving.

 The Lavezzi Islands

 Composed of two main islands, Lavezzu and Cavallo, as well as 34 islets and numerous reefs – which make it a particularly dangerous place for sailors – the Lavezzi archipelago is well worth a short detour.
 As you can imagine, access is by sea alone.
-Its turquoise waters, white sand, rocks, and green surroundings make it a popular destination for vacationers.
+Its turquoise waters, white sand, rocks, and green surroundings make it a popular destination for vacations.
 Beware of crowds in high season.

 Overlooking Ajaccio and its gulf, Monte Gozzi looks like a gigantic red rock.
-To discover it in its entirety, you can take a beautiful hike during which you can enjoy the beauty of the landscape.
+To discover it in its entirety, you can take a beautiful hike, during which you can enjoy the beauty of the landscape.
 Indeed, it is a popular site for hikers and mountaineers looking to test themselves against the Corsican mountains.
 The hiking trails offer varied difficulties, ranging from easy walks to more challenging hikes.
 The more adventurous can climb to the top to enjoy the panoramic view of the mountains and the sea.

 The village of Zoza